MaxSmile/Vasilkoff.com/_services/smart-contracts-development.md

 * Insurance products

 ## Intellectual Property and Licensing
-Smart contracts can help protect intellectual property rights and manage digital rights.
+Smart Contracts can help protect intellectual property rights and manage digital rights.
 They can track royalty payments, enforce licensing agreements, and ensure that creators receive fair compensation for their work.

 ### Use cases: